0n0w1c/canisters/readme.md

 Startup Options:
 Select the metal for the recipe (default: Steel)
-Enable disposable canisters (no canisters will be returned)
+Enable disposable canisters (no canisters will be returned, disables runtime code)

 Canister recipe:
 1 steel plate (or 5 tin plate or 1 titanium plate)